 You can deduct value-maintaining expenses from your taxes as property maintenance costs.
 The deciding issue is in which tax period the value-maintaining expenses will be incurred.
 Instead of deducting all costs in just one year, it may be useful to distribute the renovation work over several years for sustained tax savings.
-This is easy to plan when renovating.
 However, if a renovation is needed urgently, it is advisable to complete it immediately.
 Taxes can also play a significant role in more extensive renovation work that enhances the value of your home, as you can deduct the additional debt interest because of the increased mortgage.
 This lowers your tax burden.